MicrosoftLearning/mslearn-cosmosdb-mongodb-vcore/Instructions/04-vector-search.md

+---
+lab:
-# Lab: Implement vector search with v-Core-based Azure Cosmos DB for MongoDB and Azure OpenAI
+    title: 'Implement vector search with v-Core-based Azure Cosmos DB for MongoDB and Azure OpenAI'

-## Introduction
+    module: 'Module 4 - Use AI and vector search with v-Core-based Azure Cosmos DB for MongoDB'
+---

 In this lab, we guide you through the process of implementing a vector search in a v-Core-based Azure Cosmos DB for MongoDB.
 We utilize Azure Blob Storage for storing our data and Azure OpenAI for generating document embeddings.
 The focus is on the ***products*** collection, where you perform vector searches based on product categories and names.